Melbourne: Roads

 The Bolte Bridge is part of the CityLink tollway system.

-Like many Australian cities, Melbourne has a high dependency on the automobile for transport, particularly in the outer suburban areas where the largest number of cars are bought.
-There a total of 3.6 million private vehicles using 22320 km of road in Melbourne, which has one of the highest lengths of road per capita in the world.
-The early 20th century saw an increase in popularity of automobiles, resulting in large-scale suburban expansion and a tendency towards the development of urban sprawl—like all Australian cities, inhabitants would live in the suburbs and commute to the city for work.
-By the mid-1950s, there were just under 200 passenger vehicles per 1000 people, and by 2013, there were 600 passenger vehicles per 1000 people.
+Like many Australian cities, Melbourne has a high dependency on motor vehicles for transport, particularly in outer suburban areas, where the largest number of cars are registered.
+There are 3.6 million private vehicles using 22320 km of road in Melbourne, which has one of the greatest lengths of road per capita in the world.
+The early 20th century saw an increase in the popularity of private motor vehicles, resulting in large-scale suburban expansion and a tendency towards the development of urban sprawl—as in all Australian capital cities, inhabitants typically lived in the suburbs and commuted to the city centre for work.
+By the mid-1950s, there were just under 200 passenger vehicles per 1,000 people; by 2013, this figure had risen to 600 per 1,000 people.

-The road network in Victoria is managed by the Department of Transport and Planning (DTP) who oversee planning and integration.
-Maintenance of roads is undertaken by different bodies, depending on the road.
-Local roads are maintained by local governments, while secondary and main roads are the responsibility of DTP.
-Major national freeways and roads integral to national trade are overseen by the Federal Government.
+The road network in Victoria is managed by the Department of Transport and Planning (DTP), which oversees planning and integration.
+Road maintenance is undertaken by various bodies depending on road classification: local roads are maintained by local councils, secondary and main roads are the responsibility of the DTP, and major national freeways and corridors integral to trade are overseen by the federal government.

 Today, Melbourne has an extensive network of freeways and arterial roadways.
 These are used by private vehicles, including road freight vehicles, as well as road-based public transport modes like buses and taxis.
 Major highways feeding into the city include the Eastern Freeway, Monash Freeway and West Gate Freeway (which spans the large West Gate Bridge).
-Other freeways include the Calder Freeway, Tullamarine Freeway, which is the main airport link, and the Hume Freeway, which connects Melbourne to Canberra and Sydney.
+Other freeways include the Calder Freeway, the Tullamarine Freeway (the primary airport link), and the Hume Freeway, which connects Melbourne to Canberra and Sydney.
 Melbourne's middle suburbs are connected via an orbital freeway, the M80 Ring Road, which will be connected to the Eastern Freeway when the North East Link opens.

-Out of Melbourne's twenty declared freeways open or under construction, six are electronic toll roads.
-This includes the M1 and M2 CityLink (which includes the large Bolte Bridge), Eastlink, North East Link, and the West Gate Tunnel.
-Apart from Eastlink which is owned and operated by ConnectEast, the toll roads in Melbourne are run by the private company Transurban.
-In Melbourne, tollways have blue and yellow signage compared to the green signs used for untolled roads.
+Of Melbourne's twenty declared freeways open or under construction, six are electronic toll roads.
+These include the M1 and M2 CityLink (incorporating the Bolte Bridge), EastLink, the North East Link, and the West Gate Tunnel.
+Apart from EastLink, which is owned and operated by ConnectEast, toll roads in Melbourne are operated by the private company Transurban.
+Unlike untolled roads that use green signage, Melbourne's tollways feature blue and yellow signage.